Sioux Falls mayor votes down mask mandate as South Dakota’s covid-19 numbers rise

 “We need to act, we need to act now.
 Every day, allowing the status quo will continue to deliver more and more people infected and affected,” he told the local leaders.

-Those council members who opposed the ordinance on Tuesday evening argued that a mask mandate would turn Sioux Falls residents against one another.
+Those council members who opposed the ordinance on Tuesday evening argued a mask mandate would turn Sioux Falls residents against one another.

 “It’s not just about health,” Councilor Greg Neitzert said.
 “We also have to look at principles.”
-Neitzert argued that he would not want to live in a city were people call the police to report those who are not wearing masks.
+Neitzert argued he would not want to live in a city were people call the police to report those who are not wearing masks.